 “I had to suffer when I was your age, so you do too; it builds character!”
 Does this sound familiar to you?
-I adamantly disagree with this sentiment.
+I’m afraid I have to disagree with this sentiment.
 “Character” can be learned in any number of ways, and struggles of the previous generation should not be the struggles of today’s generation.
-There are plenty of ways to build character, there is no reason to needly repeat preventable mistakes when they can simply be avoided.
+There are plenty of ways to build character.
+There is no reason to repeat preventable mistakes when they are easily avoidable.

 There is much to be learned from those who came before us.
 Whether it is someone who stops to tell us the bridge ahead is flooded and we shouldn’t drive there, or it is our grandparents relaying lessons learned after decades of experience, there is plenty we can and should learn from our predecessors.
 Repeating struggle is inefficient and should be avoided where possible.